unbody-io/unbody/README.md

 # Unbody

-[Unbody](https://unbody.io/) will be the [Supabase](https://supabase.com/) of AI Era.
+[Unbody](https://unbody.io/) is building the [Supabase](https://supabase.com/) of the AI era.

+Building AI features today is a complex and fragmented process.
+Unbody fixes that.
 We're continuing our journey out in the open.
 The project is in early development, so expect some rough edges.

 ## Getting Started